Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.8.5

+WBIDockingNodeHelper
+- Added ability to enable/disable angle snap, and the ability to set the snap angle.

+Other
+- Cleaned up some logging issues related to missing part modules and textures when supported mods aren't installed.

 1.8.4
 - Updated to KSP 1.2.1
 - Minor bug fixes with WBILight